neuschaefer/reform-handbook/src/source/desktops.rst

 ================= ===========================

 GNOME displays system status icons in the top-right corner of the screen.
 You can click these icons to access network configuration, see the battery status and log out or shut down the computer.

+To learn more about the details of the GNOME desktop and its software suite, visit: `<https://help.gnome.org>`_